 Shepton Mallet U3A (a registered charity, number 1158730) is committed to respecting members’ privacy.
 This notice is to explain how we may use personal information we collect before, during and after your membership with us.
 This notice applies to you if you have registered to become or are already a member of our U3A.
 This notice explains how we comply with the law on data protection and what your rights are.
 For data protection, we will be the controller of your personal information.

-We have not appointed a Data Protection Officer to oversee our compliance with data protection laws as we are not required to do so, but our Executive Committee has overall responsibility for data protection compliance within our organisation.
-Contact details are set out at the end of this notice.
+We have not appointed a Data Protection Officer to oversee our compliance with data protection laws as the law does not require us to do so, but our Executive Committee has overall responsibility for data protection compliance within our organisation.
+We set contact details out at the end of this notice.

 Personal Information we may collect from you